Paul-Asamoah-Boadu/Cohort-Analysis-and-Customer-Segmentation/README.md

 2. To segment the customers based on their behavior.
 3. To analyze customer segments based on Recency, Frequency, and Monetary value.

+<a id="metrics"></a>
+<h2>Metrics Used</h2>

+`Recency (R)` refers to the days elapsed since the last purchase.
+It is calculated by deducting the date that the customer made the last purchase from the offset date (the assumed date when the analysis was carried out).

+`Frequency (F)` refers to the total number of transactions a customer has made with the company.
+It represents how often a customer purchased a product/product from the company.
+It is calculated by counting the number of complete purchases a customer has made with the company.

+`Monetary (M)` refers to the sum of a customer's monies on the company's products.
+It is calculated by multiplying the number of products by the unit price of products.

+<a id="tools"></a>
+<h2>Tools Used</a>

+The project was implemented using Python programming language and the following libraries were used:

+- Sickit-Learn
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn

+Project Details

+Cohort analysis: Time-based cohort analysis was performed to calculate and visualize the retention rate for each cohort.
+This involves grouping the dataframe by "CohortMonth" and "CohortIndex" columns, selecting the first column and storing it to cohort_sizes and then dividing the cohort count by cohort sizes along the rows.
+Customer segmentation: The customers were segmented based on their behavior which includes recency, frequency, and monetary value.
+RFM analysis was performed to determine the customer segments.
+The data was visualized using a heatmap to show the relationship between recency, frequency, and monetary value.
+Conclusion

+The project has been successful in calculating customer retention rate, segmenting customers based on their behavior, and analyzing customer segments based on Recency, Frequency, and Monetary value.
+The results obtained from the project can be used to make informed product decisions that will reduce churn and drastically increase revenue.

 - Analysing cohort by calculating their retention rate.
 - Segmenting customers using Unsupervised Machine Learning (K-Means Clustering) by deploying RFM